zatonovo/lambda.r/README.md

 + Auto-replacing a function with 0 arguments fails
 + Fix type inheritance
 + Functions that return non-scalar values work as default values on arguments
++ Support pattern matching on NULL and NA
++ Support pattern matching on special symbol EMPTY

 Version 1.1.0
 -------------